robamu-org/py-dle-encoder/docs/index.rst

 This encoder provides a simple ASCII transport layer for serial data.
 It uses `the C0 and C1 ASCII control characters`_ for this.
 You can find a corresponding `C++ implementation here`_.

+Other pages (online)

+- `project page on GitHub`_
+- This page, when viewed online is at https://dle-encoder.readthedocs.io/en/latest

 This encoder supports two modes:

 Escaped mode